The University’s policy is to suspend operations during a tornado warning. Classroom instruction stops. Everyone should seek safe shelter.

 - The outdoor warning siren on top of the Gorgas Library will activate.
 (Note: A siren test is conducted at noon on the first Wednesday of each month, weather permitting.)

-- The Division of Strategic Communications will notify the campus community as described on the Warnings page.
+- The University will notify the campus community as described on the Warnings page.

 - Move to a tornado shelter or Best Available Refuge Area (BARA) within your building.

 - BARA locations can be found on the Building Emergency Plan posted on the walls near the ingress/egress locations within each building.

 - Listings of BARA locations are at Best Available Refuge Areas.

 - If you cannot locate a BARA location, the next preferred area generally is on the lowest floor of most buildings, away from windows and in the center of the building.